(All fields required)

 Pediatric Status Epilepticus Research Group.
 Co-investigator.
 American Epilepsy Society and Epilepsy Foundation of America Infrastructure Award.
 Jan 2013 – Dec 2013.

-Peggy O. Clark, RN, MSN, APRN Pediatric Nurse Practitioner, Division of Neurology
+Peggy O. Clark, MSN, APRN, PNP Pediatric Nurse Practitioner, Division of Neurology

 Pediatric Nurse Practitioner, Division of Neurology